 - Carefully-selected accommodation of a high standard, with private rooms [no ‘dortoirs’/dormitories] throughout and en suite facilities the norm – except for the one refuge in which you stay.

-• Extra day option offers the chance to savour both the more-leisurely Low Route and the more-impressive High Route between Les Houches and Les Contamines – please ask us for details.
+• Extra day option offers the chance to savour both the more-leisurely Low Route and the more-impressive High Route between Les Houches and Les Contamines.
+Alternatively, start from l’Argentiere, and enjoy Lac Blanc and the ‘northern section’ of the Balcon du Sud.
+Please ask us for details.

 - 6 nights B & B in ‘3-star and superior 2-star standard’ hotels, one auberge and one middle-mountain refuge [private room] plus all hotel taxes